rodv92/PMTR_001_SRV/README.md

 ----
 SETUP :

+Check the HW folder of this project for the terminal pin references.

 0) Disconnect power to the facility or to the VFD for safe installation of the current coils.

 1) Setup Modbus Address using the 8 position DIP switch to any value between 1 and 254.
 0 is a broadcast address.
 255 is a bridge address.
 Do not use these on the PMTR_001_SRV